Updated Oct. 24, 2019

 Pedestrian crossing at Tlaquepaque

-The city will proceed to design of a shared-use path at creekside for a new pedestrian crossing at SR179 near Tlaquepaque.
-The design process is expected to begin in October.
+Design is underway for a shared-use path at creekside for a new pedestrian crossing at SR179 near Tlaquepaque.
 The plan calls for a walk-bike pathway beneath the existing Oak Creek bridge.
 Construction is anticipated to begin after July 2020.
 The crossing will eliminate conflicts between pedestrians and vehicles, improve safety and advance a citizen priority to increase opportunities for walking and bike riding.
 The management of the shopping village has committed funds and support for these improvements.

 » Read the full feasibility report presented at the July 23 city council meeting.
 PDF-28mb